 - OTB and horse tracks who only offer retail betting will have a $25,000 fee for initial license, $5000 application fee and $5000 annual renewal fee.

 BetMGM is on a mission to be among the elite online sportsbook providers in the US, and we must say, they are well on their way.
-Already live in a number of states including Michigan, Pennsylvania, New Jersey and more, BetMGM has plenty to offer the Arizona sports betting market.
+Already available in a number of states, including Michigan, Pennsylvania, New Jersey and more, BetMGM has plenty to offer the Arizona sports betting market.

 BetMGM inked a deal with both the Arizona Cardinals and the Gila River Indian Community, which operates three casino in the state.
 This means that there is now a sportsbook inside State Farm Stadium, where the Cardinals play.
 It also means that you can go to the BetMGM sportsbook at each of the three Gila River casinos across the state.
 This is great news for bettors in AZ because BetMGM is one of the best sportsbooks out there right now.

 What US sports betting market would be complete without having FanDuel enter the ring?
 FanDuel has made it a habit of being not only one of the first to go live, and also one of the top online sportsbook options in every state that has passed betting legislation.
 FanDuel offers customers a slew of promotions, competitive odds, and a class leading mobile app.

 FanDuel has partnered with the Phoenix Suns which gives them access to the Phoenix Suns Arena, located in downtown Phoenix.
 FanDuel opened a retail sportsbook in the stadium and another retail sportsbook adjacent to the stadium, in addition to their industry-leading online sports betting options.

 DraftKings expanded on their top-rated DFS site to the world of online sports betting in New Jersey back in August of 2018.
 Since then, they have become a staple in just about every state to go live with sports betting, launching their product in more than a dozen markets.